molily/molily.de/_posts/2020-11-21-testing-angular.md

 We have tested the increment and decrement button successfully.
 The remaining user-facing feature we need to test is the reset feature.

 In the user interface, there is a reset input field and a reset button.
-The user enters a new number into to field, then clicks on the reset button.
-The Component should reset the count to the user-provided number.
+The user enters a new number into to field, then clicks on the button.
+The Component resets the count to the user-provided number.

 <aside class="margin-note">Set field value</aside>

 We already know how to click a button, but how do we fill out a form field?
 Unfortunately, Angular’s testing tools do not provide a solution for filling out forms easily.

 The answer depends on the field type and value.
 The generic answer is: Find the native DOM element and set the `value` property to the new value.

+For the reset input, this means:

 ```typescript
 const resetInput = debugElement.query(